 Using Truth Tables to Define Logical Connectives and Determine Validity

 In logic and reasoning, truth tables play an important role in analysing and evaluating the truth values of propositions.
-They provide a systematic way to explore the different combinations of truth and falsehood for a given set of propositions, which can be used to determine whether an argument is valid or invalid.

 This blog post will provide a simple overview of truth tables.
 First, we’ll use truth tables to define the basic logical connectives.
 Then, we will look at how we can use truth tables to determine the validity of arguments.